 - If using a stroller, don’t bring in a large jogging stroller unless you have help.

 The following day, we arrived at the Animal Kingdom an hour before they opened.
-We were able to park in some of the closest spots available which meant I could easily take the short walk instead of bothering with the same problems I had with the tram the day before.
+We were able to park in some of the closest spots available which meant I could easily make the short walk instead of bothering with the same problems I had with the tram the day before.

 Items to Take Into Disney World with a Toddler or Preschooler